kmussar/covid19_datathon/README.md

 # covid19_datathon
 This repo holds files for a group project for MIT's COVID-19 week long part time Datathon.
 Our team focused on disparities in health outcomes from COVID-19, specifically:
 * How complete is COVID-19 mortality data by race in the USA?
-* How great is the disparity, and what factors might be contributing?
+* What socioeconomic factors contribute most to racial disparities in mortality from COVID-19?

 TEAM:
 * Team members: Kristin Mussar, Megan O’Rorke, Bing Han & Timothy Sokphat